Safety Model

 # Detailed BPF program info

-sudo bpftool prog list | grep xdp
+sudo bpftool prog list

 Check Safety Invariants

-# Run test suite (includes safety analysis)
+# Run test suite (includes mode-aware safety analysis)

 docker compose run --rm test

-# Check for forbidden patterns in source
+# Check for forbidden patterns in source (mode-invariant)

-grep -r "XDP_DROP\|XDP_ABORTED\|XDP_REDIRECT" ibsr-bpf/src/
+grep -r "XDP_DROP\|XDP_ABORTED\|XDP_REDIRECT\|TC_ACT_SHOT\|TC_ACT_STOLEN" ibsr-bpf/src/

 # Should return nothing